How to order the best fish in Spain

 • Pelaya: flounder, a flat fish, sometimes found in a dish of pescaditos fritos (small fried fish – see below)

-• Pescaditos fritos: assortment of small fried fish
+• Pescaditos fritos: an assortment of small fried fish

-• Pez Espada*: swordfish.
+• Pez Espada*: swordfish (aka emperador).
 We avoid ordering this fish as the World Wildlife Fund says stocks are declining because of overfishing.
 Served well, it’s delicious, but it’s often overcooked and dry.
+A squeeze of lemon over your fish will liven it up!

 • Pez de San Pedro or Pez de Gallo*: John Dory.
 According to legend, the name Pez de San Pedro (St Peter’s Fish) came after St Peter picked one up from the Sea of Galilee, but then returned it to the water.
 The black mark on the fish’s side is his thumbprint.
 The alternative name, Pez de Gallo (rooster fish), comes from the spines which look a little like a cockerel’s comb.